zvonarek/zvonarek/README.md

 - I’m currently studying **Physics**, **Mathematics**, and **Computer Science** at the University of Michigan.
 - I will be developing starter SWE projects in the coming months so stay tuned!
 - I'm interested in reading, speed-cubing, and working-out.
+- Feel free to check-out a website I made from the hugo-academic [tutorial](https://wowchemy.com/docs/getting-started/get-started/).
+I will be taking it down soon and making my own from scratch!
 <!--
 **zvonarek/zvonarek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.